Daniel Lipšic: Minister of Justice

-430/5000

-During his reign, the District Court of Bratislava 1 decided with a preliminary measure that the strike of the railways in February 2003 was in breach of the law and had to be terminated immediately.
-The Constitutional Court later confirmed the right of railwaymen to strike.
-The Constitution of the Slovak Republic in Article 37 in the section Economic, Social and Cultural Rights guarantees citizens the right to freedom of association for the purpose of their economic and social interests and guarantees the right to strike.
+During his reign, the District Court of Bratislava 1 issued a preliminary measure declaring that the railway strike in February 2003 was illegal and needed to be ended immediately.
+However, the Constitutional Court later affirmed the right of railway workers to strike.
+Article 37 of the Slovak Republic's Constitution, within the section on Economic, Social, and Cultural Rights, guarantees citizens the right to freedom of association for their economic and social interests and ensures the right to strike.

 Continuing anti-communist policies of his predecessor, Lipsic unsuccessfully attempted to introduce a law, banning Judges who had worked under the former communist regime from the judiciary.
 He also attempted to prosecute members of the judiciary who had ruled in political trials under the communist regime.
 The plan was unequivocally rejected by Slovakia's top judicial authorities, who argued that the law, if passed, would come much too late.

 In connection with the withdrawal of KDH from the ruling coalition on 7 February 2006, all KDH cabinet ministers resigned.
 Subsequently, on 8 February he was replaced as of Minister of Justice by Lucia Zitnanska from the SDKU.
 This political move KDH was associated with disapproval of the draft contract between the Slovak Republic and the Holy See regarding the right to objection of conscience, which concerns the armed forces, health, education and training, legal services and labor relations.
 In early parliamentary elections, held on 17 June 2006, the KDH became part of the opposition.
 Lipšic in these elections received the second highest number of preferential votes - 86,536 (45.20%).